goodwright/imaps-nf/docs/crosslinks_coverage.md

-# Demultiplex
+# Crosslinks Coverage

-The `crosslinks_coverage.nf` pipeline
+The `crosslinks_coverage.nf` pipeline creates a Bedgraph file from a crosslinks alignment file.

 ## Inputs

 Required files are:

-- `crosslinks` - a BED file describing the location and quantity of crosslinks."
+- `crosslinks` - a BED file describing the location and quantity of crosslinks.

 ## Processes